pkepley/pkepley.github.io/_posts/2021-02-08-WineImagesIntoSound.md

 twice the number of samples as the original image.
-This interleaving procedure introduces a high-frequency ringing into the reconstruction, so the signal needs to be smoothed a bit to remove high-frequency artifacts (which was done using a simple moving average).
-Finally, the signal needs to be up-sampled in order to produce a signal of a reasonable duration (this was accomplished through linear interpolation).
+This interleaving procedure introduces a high-frequency ringing into the reconstruction, so the signal needs to be smoothed a bit to remove high-frequency artifacts (this was done using a simple moving average).
+Finally, the signal needs to be up-sampled in order to produce a signal with a reasonable duration (this was accomplished through linear interpolation).